Primitives

 Parameters:

-• Pin (Number): The digital pin
+• Register (Number): The digital input register index

 Returns: